Git Worktree

 Example:

-bash scripts/worktree-manager.sh create feature-loginWhat happens:
+bash ${CLAUDE_PLUGIN_ROOT}/skills/git-worktree/scripts/worktree-manager.sh create feature-loginWhat happens:

 - Checks if worktree already exists